-In the waning years of the 19th century, before the war to end all wars, and the subsequent instantiation of what is called ‘real socialism’, May 1st was adopted as ‘International Workers’ Day’, to celebrate the rights of the laborer, in light of Marx and Engel’s 1848 Communist Manifesto: ‘Workers, unite!’
+In the waning years of the 19th century, before the war to end all wars at the dawn of the twentieth, followed by the imposition of ‘real socialism’ by Lenin and Stalin, the first day of May was adopted as ‘International Workers’ Day’, to celebrate the rights of the laborer, in light of Marx and Engel’s 1848 Communist Manifesto: ‘Workers, unite!’

-We all know what Lenin, Stalin and their host of Bolsheviks did with their ‘rights of workers’, turning them all into Communist cogs in a machine, with ‘work’ is a commodity to be used by the ‘state’, to which entity man is entirely subordinate.
-For all their talk of the ‘working ‘man’, communist regimes believe far more in slavery than in human dignity.
-In fact, they don’t have much notion of dignity and rights at all – as the ChiComs have demonstrated, even since the purported ‘fall of the Soviet Union’ in 1989 or so.
+We all know what the Bolsheviks did with their workers, turning them all into Communist cogs in a machine, with ‘work’ a commodity to be used by the state, to which entity man was entirely subordinate.
+For all their talk of the ‘rights of the working ‘man’, communist regimes believe far more in slavery than in human dignity.
+In fact, they don’t have much notion of dignity and rights at all – as the ChiComs have demonstrated, even since the purported ‘fall of the Soviet Union’ in 1989.
 Be not deceived, for the errors of Communism are still very much with us and, as Our Lady of Fatima predicted, are spreading around the world, in more ways than one.

-It was to combat the heinous falsities of Communism, particularly their erroneous view of human labour, that Pope Pius XII instituted this memorial of Saint Joseph the Worker in 1955, alongside Saint Joseph’s principal feast day on March 19th, to show the true value of the ‘sweat of our brow, and the work of our hands’.
+It was to combat the heinous falsities of Communism, particularly their erroneous view of human labour, that Pope Pius XII instituted this memorial of Saint Joseph the Worker in 1955, as a complement to Saint Joseph’s principal feast day on March 19th, to show the true value of the ‘sweat of our brow, and the work of our hands’.

 Workers of the world should unite, but around the true principle of work: Not as a materialistic endeavour, whose sole purpose is to produce ‘goods’ for the State or the marketplace in some sort of Hegelian dialectic; in their view, once a worker fails to produce what the state considers valuable, he can be cast aside like a useless machine, or as a tired out horse, and sold for glue.